 What?
 How can changing what I eat help other people to avoid hunger?
 Madness, right?
 Sadly, it doesn’t seem to be common knowledge that the food consumed by the world’s cattle is equal to the calorific needs of 8.7 billion people.
 That’s greater than the entire human population.

 Theoretically, if everyone began eating vegan, we could cure world hunger.
-Similarly to the serious illness benefit above, I was stunned that I had not known this incredible benefit of going vegan before.
-We have a way to avoid world hunger and yet we’re not changing to achieve it?
+Similarly to the serious illness benefit above, we were stunned that we had not known this incredible benefit of going vegan before.
+Do we really have a way to avoid world hunger and yet we’re not changing to achieve it?

 Are There More Benefits of Going Vegan?

 Although we are conscious of the fact that eating vegan helps to save the lives of severely mistreated animals, animal cruelty is not the reason we were tempted by veganism, nor is it the sole reason we stick to this lifestyle.

-There are of course though many huge benefits to the welfare animals, and many more benefits to your own welfare too that can be achieved by choosing a vegan diet.
+There are of course many huge benefits to the welfare of animals around the world, and many more benefits to our own welfare too that can be achieved by choosing a vegan diet.